gohugoio/hugo/content/extras/output-formats.md

  - json
  ---
  ```
+ Note:

- Note that the names used for the output formats are case insensitive.
+ * The names used for the output formats are case insensitive.
+ * The first output format in the list will act as the default.
+ * The default output format is used when generating links to other pages in menus, etc.

 ## Link to Output Formats